How to Establish an Instant Connection With Your Self-Improvement Audience

 It will reveal if the language is confusing, if your logic is disorganized, if your words are stilted, or if your sentences are too long.
 Any of these can kill the connection with your reader.
 Reading your piece out loud is the easiest way to discover these problems, and will help you get your promotion in great shape faster.

-Secrets of Writing for the Self-Help Market: Creating a Path to Personal Success
+Secrets of Writing for the Self-Improvement Market: Creating a Path to Personal Success